MicrosoftDocs/biztalk-docs/biztalk/core/glossary5.md

 ---
-title: "Common terms and definitions | Microsoft Docs"
+title: "Common terms and definitions"
 description: Glossary of terms and their meanings for BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: ac9c7c7d-a97e-425a-9666-02ca6edd8be6
-caps.latest.revision: 68
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Glossary - BizTalk Server
 The following terms and definitions are used in Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Help.